Doubly random polytopes: Complexity in the dense regime

 Ultimately we want to upper bound the number of new facets of $Q \sim P_2(d, m, p)$ by enumeration of choices of $\spcap(\sigma)$.
 By Claim \ref{uniquecaps} we see that every $\spcap(\sigma)$ is connected so it becomes important to have an enumeration formula for the number of connected subgraphs of the 1-skeleton of $P^{\circ}$ for $P \sim P_1(d, m)$.
 Indeed we have the following which holds for any $d$-regular graph.
 A result of this type also appears in a different context in \cite{NP}. \begin{claim} If $G$ is a $d$-regular graph on $n$ vertices then for each $t \geq 2$, the number of connected induced subgraphs of $G$ on $t$ vertices is at most \end{claim} \begin{proof} If $G$ is $d$-regular and $v$ is a vertex of $G$, then there exists a connected induced subgraph on $t$ vertices containing $v$ if and only if there is an injective graph homomorphism from some rooted tree $T$ on $t$ vertices into $G$ mapping the root to $v$.
 Now if we let $\mathcal{T}(t)$ denote the number of rooted trees on $t$ vertices then the number of connected induced subgraphs of $G$ containing $v$ is at most

-Indeed once we have picked the tree to map, the choice for mapping the root is fixed, we have $d$ choices for the neighbor of the root and then at most $(d - 1)$ choices for each vertex after that.
+Indeed once we have picked the tree to map, the choice for mapping the root is fixed, we have $d$ choices for the first neighbor of the root that we map to $G$ and then at most $(d - 1)$ choices for each vertex after that.
 We only now have to bound $\mathcal{T}(t)$.